 Soon Hannah realizes that she and Lillian may know more about the so-called Valentine Killer than either girl realized.
 Drawn into complicated dealings with ghosts, killers, and the enigmatic Finny Boone, Hannah begins to understand that nothing about dying–or living–is as straightforward as she once thought in Paper Valentine (2013) by Brenna Yovanoff.

 Equal parts mystery and ghost story, Paper Valentine is a gripping, unexpected read.
 Yovanoff expertly weaves the suspense and tension of a mystery into Hannah’s subtler story of grieving (and being haunted) and a summer that has the potential to change everything even before the murder.

 Hannah is a vivid, lovable heroine.
 She is handy, artsy, fashionable, has a healthy home life and is generally fantastic.
 A proverbial lady-in-waiting without her queen, Hannah is adrift in a world she may not even like anymore.
 This novel is as much a story of her growth throughout the summer as it is a mystery or a ghost story.
 Populated with a vibrant ensemble cast and evocative settings, Paper Valentine is an excellent story of enduring friendship and suspense (and it has a beautiful cover to boot–this one is definitely the full package.)

-Possible Pairings: Wintergirls by Laurie Halse Anderson, The Vast Fields of Ordinary by Nick Burd, The Butterfly Clues by Kate Ellison, The Name of the Star by Maureen Johnson, Fire and Hemlock by Diana Wynne Jones, Wild Awake by Hilary T. Smith, Between by Jessica Warman
+Possible Pairings: Wintergirls by Laurie Halse Anderson, The Vast Fields of Ordinary by Nick Burd, How to Love by Katie Cotugno, The Butterfly Clues by Kate Ellison, The Name of the Star by Maureen Johnson, Fire and Hemlock by Diana Wynne Jones, Wild Awake by Hilary T. Smith, Between by Jessica Warman

 Sound good?
 Find it on Amazon: Paper Valentine